eugenioamato/firebasecrudelauth/README.md

 Click on the "READ" button.
 >return (await fsi.collection(s).doc(t).get()).data();

-The tries to read data and transforms the resulting unordered map in a SplayTreeMap (automatically ordered with binary search).
+The method tries to read data and transforms the resulting unordered map in a SplayTreeMap (automatically ordered with binary search).
 If the data doesn't exist, this will result in `null`

 ```